TylerKotkin/linear-regression/README.md

 ## Description

-Data and graphs on male and female salaries compared to different factors is shown in the included ipython notebook.
+Data and graphs on male and female professors' salaries compared to different factors is shown in the included ipython notebook.